You can get a mpox vaccine if you are:

 - You have had sex in a sex-on-premises venue in the past 6 months — this can include a sauna, dark room or sex club.

-Book a monkeypox vaccine appointment online if you are over 18 and you:
+Book a mpox vaccine appointment online if you are over 18 and you:

 - are in an at-risk group

-- have not had a monkeypox vaccine or you have only received your first dose
+- have not had a mpox vaccine or you have only received your first dose

 If you have already received your first dose abroad you can book your second dose online.
 Wait at least 4 weeks since your first dose.
 Tell your vaccinator that this is your second dose.

 We will not ask about your sexual practices when you book online or when you are being vaccinated.

 If you are 16 or 17 and in at-risk group, you can book an appointment by calling HSE Live on 1800 700 700.

 The smallpox vaccine can be used to protect against mpox.
 This is because mpox is caused by a similar virus to smallpox.
 When the smallpox vaccine is used for mpox, we call it the mpox vaccine.